top of page

 Fees and Rebates

-I see clients who pay privately, under a Mental Health Care Plan referral, under a Department of Veterans Affairs (DVA) referral or who are funded via the NDIS.
-Session fees vary depending on the type, length, and location of the appointment, as well as the day of the week.
-Please email me for further information.
-Clients can ask their doctor for a referral under DVA or a Mental Health Care Plan.
+Referrals and Rebates for Therapy: Clients can ask their doctor for a referral under DVA or a Mental Health Care Plan.
 Sessions under DVA are covered in full and each referral can be made for up to 12 sessions.
-Under a Mental Health Care Plan, eligible individuals can receive a Medicare rebate of approximately $96 per session, for up to 10 sessions per calendar year (there will be an out of pocket cost).
+Under a Mental Health Care Plan, eligible individuals can receive a Medicare rebate of approximately $144 per session, for up to 10 sessions per calendar year (out of pocket costs can apply).
+Clients who pay privately may be able to take their paid invoices to claim a rebate their private health insurer, if applicable.

 The Rocket Building.png